fgerick/Mire.jl/README.md

 ## Questions

-If you have trouble using this library or find errors in the examples, please don't hesitate to file an issue on GitHub or get in touch with me directly (via felix[dot]gerick[at]univ-grenoble-alpes[dot]fr or [researchgate](https://www.researchgate.net/profile/Felix_Gerick)).
+If you have trouble using this library or find errors in the examples, please don't hesitate to file an issue on GitHub or get in touch with me directly (via felix[dot]gerick[at]observatory[dot]be or [researchgate](https://www.researchgate.net/profile/Felix_Gerick)).

 ## Citation

-If you use this software, please cite
+If you use this software in your research, please consider citing one of the relevant articles:

-F Gerick, D Jault, J Noir, and J Vidal, (2020).
+Gerick F., Jault D., Noir J., and Vidal J., (2020).
 Pressure torque of torsional Alfvén modes acting on an ellipsoidal mantle, Geophysical Journal International, [10.1093/gji/ggaa166](https://doi.org/10.1093/gji/ggaa166)

+Gerick F., Jault D., and Noir J., (2021).
+Fast Quasi-Geostrophic Magneto-Coriolis Modes in the Earth's Core, Geophysical Research Letters, [10.1029/2020GL090803](https://doi.org/10.1029/2020GL090803)

 ```
-@article{10.1093/gji/ggaa166,
+@article{gerick_pressure_2020,
-    author = {Gerick, F and Jault, D and Noir, J and Vidal, J},
+    author = {Gerick, F. and Jault, D. and Noir, J. and Vidal, J.},
     title = "{Pressure torque of torsional Alfvén modes acting on an ellipsoidal mantle}",
     journal = {Geophysical Journal International},
     volume = {222},